Fossil Fighters (video game)

-Fossil Fighters, known as in Japan, is a 2008 role-playing video game developed by Nintendo SPD, Red Entertainment, M2, and Artdink and published by Nintendo.
+Fossil Fighters, known as in Japan, is a 2008 role-playing video game developed by Nintendo SPD, Red Entertainment, M2, and Artdink and published by Nintendo for the Nintendo DS.
 It was first released in Japan on April 17, 2008, and was later released in North America on August 10, 2009, and in Australia on September 17, 2009.
+Gameplay centers on excavating fossils and reviving them into creatures known as "vivosaurs", which are then used in turn-based battles against other vivosaurs.